tierpod/dmarc-report-converter/README.md

 ### docker compose

-There is a Docker Compose wrapper created by @nielsbom (thank!):
+There is a Docker Compose wrapper created by @nielsbom (thanks!):

 https://github.com/nielsbom/dmarc_report_viewer